Writality

 • Writers who want a simpler all-in-one space

-• People who dislike modular pricing logic
+• People who dislike modular pricing logic and want freedom in their writing

 • Projects where writing and planning should feel equally central